For a safe forest hike

-Whether it’s a sprained ankle, a scrape or an open wound, be prepared for any possibility before your forest hike.
+Whether it’s a sprained ankle, a scrape or an open wound (This hyperlink will open in a new tab)., be prepared for any possibility before your forest hike.

-Depending on the length of your adventure and the number of people involved, your first-aid kit should at least contain the following items:
+Depending on the length of your adventure and the number of people involved, your first-aid kit (This hyperlink will open in a new tab). should at least contain the following items:

 - Sterile gauze to make bandages